w-illiam-wilson/battleship/README.md

 ## Setup

-Ensure postgres is running, then go into app.module and change the username/password/etc
+Ensure postgres is running, then go into app.module and change the username/password/etc.

+In order to change encryption settings, go to src/modules/user/util/encryption.util.ts to adjust hardcoded keys.

 ## Running the app